Operator2024/easy-wheelbarrow/README.md

 ```

 7. SSH key private and public files **must be located in the root directory** and have the names '**id_rsa**' and '**id_rsa.pub**'.
 If you do not need access by key then comment out strings in 'Vagrantfile' from 118 to 122.
+8. if `https://vagrantcloud.com/search.` is not available (in Russia, for example), then need comment out 'config.vm.box_version' and set 'config.vm.box_url'.
+For example, ubuntu cloud image - `https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64-vagrant.box`.
+Checksums for the image are also located on the site where the image is stored
-8. Vagrant up and wait...
+9. Vagrant up and wait...

 # Warning